dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **Drivers**: Add your .efi drivers here

-**Input**: Related to boot.efi keyboard passthrough used for FileVault and Hotkey support
+**Input**: Related to boot.efi keyboard passthrough used for FileVault and Hotkey support, everything should be left as default

 * **KeyForgetThreshold**: `5`
    * The delay between each key input when holding a key down, for best results use `5` milliseconds